 The 2030 Agenda represents a programme of development for the international community until 2030 in the area of sustainable development.
 The 2030 Agenda goals are the result of a three-year negotiation process initiated at the 2012 UN Conference on Sustainable Development in Rio de Janeiro (Rio + 20) in continuity with the agenda Millennium Development Goals (MDGs).

 All UN member states, representatives of the business, civil society, as well as the academic community were involved in the formulation of the 2030 Agenda.
 On 25th-27th September 2015, the UN General Assembly approved the document Transforming our world: the 2030 Agenda for Sustainable Development in which UN member states called for a joint coordinated approach to addressing global challenges.

 The UN Economic and Social Council on 7th June 2017 and the UN General Assembly in July 2017 adopted a resolution on the final set of the 2030 Agenda indicators by which the progress in achieving the 2030 Agenda goals is measured.
-The final set of indicators consists of 244 indicators, of which 232 are unique.
+In 2017, the final set of indicators consisted of 244 indicators, of which 232 were unique.
+After the refinement in March 2020 the final set of indicators consists of 247 indicators, of which 231 are unique.
 Indicators per country are published on the UN website, along with metadata.

 The UN Department of Economic and Social Affairs has set up a Sustainable Development Knowledge Platform to support the implementation of the 2030 Agenda goals.

 The Sustainable Development Agenda comprises 17 sustainable development goals and 169 related targets that balance three aspects of sustainable development – economic, social and environmental:

 - GOAL 1: End poverty in all its forms everywhere